fidlabs/data-prep-standard/specification/v0/FilecoinDataPreparationManifestSpecification.md

 ## Introduction

-This specification defines the format of Filecoin Data Preparation Manifests.
+This specification defines an extensible and interoperable format for content manifests for datasets stored on Filecoin.

 ### Versioning